CHEMeDATA/CHEMeDATA.github.io/README.md

 ### For example ...

-Let's be specific and say that you want to share the 1D <sup>1</sup>H spectrum of a compound you identified during your PhD.
+Let's be specific and say that you want to share the 1D <sup>1</sup>H spectrum of a compound you analysed.
 First, it has to be ***accessible***: be somewhere on the web.
-But to make it reliably ***findable***, using common web search tools, or *via* specialized chemistry data services is more difficult.
-It cannot be a simple link to a dropbox for example, but should be saved in an data repository, which should insure stability, usually with a DOI.
+But making it reliably ***findable*** using common web search tools or *via* specialized chemistry data services is more difficult.
+It cannot be a simple link to a dropbox for example, but should be saved in an data repository.
+Usually providing DOI is a sign of stability.
 But even there, how will a search engine know that there is an NMR spectrum there, and know to what compounds it corresponds to?

 <img style="border:1px solid black;" src="images/FindData.png" width="300" alt="How search engine can find chemistry data on the web" />

 Organized metadata such as *linked data* will make the spectrum and the compound visible to search engines.
-You will need [tools](tools) to make this automatically behind the scene so that you don't have to know what linked data are!
+You will need [tools](tools) to make this automatically (so that you don't have to know what linked data are)!
 This will also allow others to easily cite your work when they (re)use your data.

 # The CHEMeDATA Initiative involves ...